 For families considering selective education, Masefield’s strong Key Stage 2 performance provides a solid foundation for entrance exams.
 The school works closely with parents during Year 6 to ensure the transition to secondary school is smooth and that pupils are prepared for the next stage of their education.

 Masefield is officially classified as oversubscribed.
 In a recent intake cycle, there were 89 applications for just 29 offers.
-This represents a subscription proportion of 3.07, meaning there are more than three applicants for every available place.
+This represents 3.07 applications per place, meaning there are more than three applicants for every available place.

 The school is particularly popular as a first-choice option, with nearly 1.8 first-preference applications for every offer made.
 Admissions are coordinated by Bolton Council, following standard state school criteria: looked-after children, siblings, and then distance from the school.